 “But you, beloved, keep building up yourselves on your most holy faith, praying in the Holy Spirit” (Jude 1:20).

-What Does The Bible Say About Being Good Stewards of Money?"A good steward values people over personal financial gain." #stewardship #bibicalprinciples Click To Tweet
+What The Bible Says About Being Good Stewards Of Money"A good steward values people over personal financial gain." #stewardship #bibicalprinciples Click To Tweet

 You’re probably wondering at this point why I haven’t talked more about money.
 Most people start talking about money right way when biblical stewardship comes up.
 The parable of the talents is talking about money after all, or is it?
 In the parable, Jesus says the coming of the kingdom of heaven “will be like…” when someone is held accountable for the things God has given them to manage.